truongcongthanh2000/Search-Ads-Filtering/README.md

 ## Usage
 First, move file keywords.txt from data directory: `cp ../data/keywords.txt .` to the build directory.

-And then, to start the server, run `./apiGateway 4 100`
+And then, to start the server, run `./apiGateway number_threads number_tasks`, ex: `./apiGateway 4 100`

-The server will start on port 8080 by default.
+The server will start on port `8080` by default.

 Access the demo API via: `localhost:8080/filter_single_thread/?query=....` or `localhost:8080/filter_multi_thread/?query=....`, just copy any query in `data/requests.txt` and paste it into `?query=....`